 We have just released our 2012 Value Index for Total Compensation Management (TCM), in which we evaluate the competency and maturity of vendors and products.
 Our firm has been researching this category for many years, and our latest benchmark research in total compensation management found some improvement among applications in a field where many organizations still use outdated applications to manage an area with large financial and human capital impacts.

-Topics: Human Capital Management, human resources, Operational Performance Management (OPM), Peoplefluent, SuccessFactors, Cloud Computing, Oracle, ADP, Business Performance Management (BPM), Compensation, Customer Performance Management (CPM), Excentive, Financial Performance Management (FPM), HR, Sales Performance Management (SPM), SumTotal Systems, Supply Chain Performance Management (SCPM), TCM, total compensation management, Value Index, Workforce Performance Management (WPM)
+Topics: Human Capital Management, Operational Performance Management (OPM), Peoplefluent, SuccessFactors, Cloud Computing, Oracle, Business Performance Management (BPM), Compensation, Customer Performance Management (CPM), Excentive, Financial Performance Management (FPM), HR, Sales Performance Management (SPM), SumTotal Systems, Supply Chain Performance Management (SCPM), TCM, Value Index, Workforce Performance Management (WPM)

 Salesforce has begun to toot its marketing horn about its new capabilities for performance management through its acquisition of Rypple, a provider of software designed for social collaboration for improving employee engagement.
 I have already discussed this acquisition (See: Salesforce.com looking for a Successful Rypple in Human Capital Management) and have actually signed up for and used the software.
 Rypple has introduced some great innovations to promote feedback and dialogue between employees and managers.
 Salesforce has expanded what this software can be used for in an organization with its latest announcement, as it discussed at its Cloudforce conference and posted on YouTube.
 Rypple has many cutting-edge customers, including Facebook, that are looking for a different approach to talent management processes than that of the traditional HR organizations in well-established industries.
 However, anyone expecting to use the application to replace existing performance management software will find Salesforce’s announcement to be a little premature based on the state of the application and capabilities.

-Topics: Social Media, Human Capital Management, human resources, learning management systems, LMS, Operational Performance Management (OPM), Performance, Recruiting, Research, SuccessFactors, succession, Business Analytics, Business Collaboration, Business Mobility, Cloud Computing, Mobility, Business Performance Management (BPM), Compensation, HR, HRMS, Jobscience, Rypple, Saba, Sales Performance Management (SPM), Salesforce, Talent Management, Workforce Analytics, Workforce Performance Management (WPM)
+Topics: Salesforce.com, Social Media, Human Capital Management, LMS, Operational Performance Management (OPM), Performance, Recruiting, Research, SuccessFactors, Business Analytics, Business Collaboration, Business Mobility, Cloud Computing, Mobility, Business Performance Management (BPM), Compensation, HR, HRMS, Jobscience, Rypple, Saba, Sales Performance Management (SPM), Talent Management, Workforce Analytics, Workforce Performance Management (WPM)

 SuccessFactors is known for applications in performance and talent management but has been working to expand its portfolio more broadly into business.
 This year the company expanded its focus to workforce analytics with the acquisition of Inform, which I assessed.
 I have assessed that Inform needed to improve the usability of its tools to compete better which is now more easily possible with a new acquisition.

-Topics: Human Capital Management, SuccessFactors, Analytics, Business Intelligence (BI), Business Performance Management (BPM), Financial Performance Management (FPM), Talent Management, Workforce Performance Management (WPM)
+Topics: Human Capital Management, SuccessFactors, Analytics, Business Intelligence, Business Performance Management (BPM), Financial Performance Management (FPM), Talent Management, Workforce Performance Management (WPM)